top of page

 The change that makes it more difficult to work with small projects is the minimum amount of funds that borrowers must already have raised to qualify, from $1M USD to $10M USD or $10M Euro.
 Our profitability on smaller loans was negligible, and for some reason the smallest borrowers always seem to be the biggest headaches.
 As a result, we will only work on loans where the client's initial funds are $10M or more moving forward.

 We have also made some changes to the deposit mechanism for loans.
 As has been the situation for some time, clients have the option of using their own bank to hold their deposit (providing it has been set up in a manner that works for their loan), or by using a BG/SBLC.
 Both of these mechanisms result in a "discounting" of the amount held by the client when assessing their loan (usually to 80% of the face value).
 To prevent discounting, previously there was also the option of depositing the initial funds into a US Investment Bank (where the funds are housed in their US Federal Reserve Account) but that method has resulted in problems that we want to avoid in the future.
-As a result the deposit method now is to deposit the funds into a registered and fully regulated security.
-The bond represents a formal debt to the depositor of their amount.
-All borrowers using this deposit method will have every opportunity to vet the bond and the issuing bank before making their deposit, to confirm its security and the security of their funds.
+As a result the deposit method now is to deposit the funds with a highly reputable escrow/trust attorney, who the borrower will work directly with on the safe escrowing of their funds.
+FundingNet has no presence whatsoever in that part of the process - it is handled entirely between the trust attorney and the client.
+Clients are encouraged to investigate such trust attorneys to any level of scrutiny they desire, to ensure their being in good standing with the American Bar Association and the Department of Justice (who oversees US-based Trust accounts under 28 U.S.C. § 586 and 11 U.S.C.).

 The most important element of that process is ensuring the security of the client's initial funds.
-But another important element is the "coupon" on the bond is that it pays interest to the client throughout the time their funds are pledged to the bond.
-That interest rate is 5% per annum, and proceeds are paid monthly.
+But another important element is the "interest" paid on the client's initial funds so they continue to earn a small return of interest throughout the loan.
+That interest rate paid is 5% per annum, and proceeds are paid monthly.
 Those proceeds are the client's to do with as they please, and can be used to defray interest costs, to repay principal, or for anything else the client wishes that is unrelated to the loan.
 As the lending interest rates continue to rise, this coupon payout is of great value to all clients.

 The next change for 2022 is the length of time for deposits to be held.
 Previously client deposits were held for 13 months.
 As a result of new requirements from our insurers, deposits must now remain in place until the loan is repaid (or closed by some other method).
 There is still never any claim or encumbrance against those funds, but they must remain in place until the loan is repaid.
 After assessing the project, if it is accepted for a loan, we can offer then anywhere from 1X (the amount of their initial funds) to 4X, depending on the size of loan required.